vrishabhr/Encrypt/README.md

 First, compile the .java file by executing `javac fileEncrypt.java`

-Three parameters are expected : file path, password for the keystore, and type of operation (`e` for encryption and `d` for decryption).
+Three parameters are expected : file path, and type of operation (`e` for encryption and `d` for decryption).
 Which results in :
-`java fileEncrypt 'path to file' 'keystore password' 'operation'`
+`java fileEncrypt 'path to file' 'operation'`

+A KeyStore password will now be requested, which must be entered into the console.